grafana/agent/docs/sources/flow/reference/components/beyla.ebpf.md

 `unmatched` properties are:
 - `unset` leaves the `http.route` property as unset.
 - `path` copies the `http.route` field property to the path value.
-  - Caution: this option could lead to a cardinality explosion at the ingester side.
+  - Caution: This option could lead to a cardinality explosion on the ingester side.
 - `wildcard` sets the `http.route` field property to a generic asterisk based `/**` value.
 - `heuristic` automatically derives the `http.route` field property from the path value, based on the following rules:
   - Any path components that have numbers or characters outside of the ASCII alphabet (or `-` and _), are replaced by an asterisk `*`.